Glimmering light displays, seasonal cocktails, and visits with Santa mark the holiday season in Detroit, Michigan.

 Disclosure: This guide to holiday events in Detroit contains some affiliate links.
 When you click on one of these links, make a purchase, or book your hotel, I may earn a commission.

-Detroit Christmas Tree Lighting 2022
+Attend the Detroit Tree Lighting 2024

 For more information about the Detroit Tree Lighting Ceremony, please refer to the Downtown Detroit Partnership.